jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

-# Lexical
+# Install Jeka

-The following concepts are used all over this document :
+Jeka deals with 3 directories :

 __[PROJECT DIR]__ : Refers to the root folder of the project to build (or to run commands on).
 This is where you would put pom.xml or build.xml files.